- November 29, 2017

 Neale & Fhima Personal Injury Lawyers in Southern California

 Neale & Fhima is a vehicle accident law firm serving Southern California, with offices in Los Angeles, Orange County, San Diego and San Francisco.
 Our attorneys can assist if you have been injured by a driverless car.
 We also can help if you have been injured in any type of car, truck or bus accident where another party is liable for your accident injuries.
+With our experienced truck accident lawyer on your side, you can focus on recovery while we handle the legal details.
 If you need legal advice about a driverless car or other accident, please call 949-661-1007.
 You also can complete the contact form below.